-Each entity that is classified as an FI for FATCA/CRS purposes:
+Each entity that is classified as an FI for FATCA/CRS purposes must:

-- a.
-Appointing a Responsible Officer (RO).
-Even though there may not be a requirement for the appointment of a RO, each Group FI appoints one.
-The RO acts as a point of contact with the local tax authorities, oversees compliance with the regulatory framework and provides any certifications as required.
-The officer responsible is usually the Compliance Officer of the relevant entity and/or the Compliance Liaison. - b.
+a.
+Appoint a Responsible Officer (RO).
+Even though there may not be a requirement for the appointment of a RO, each Group FI shall appoint one.
+The RO will act as a point of contact with the local tax

+- authorities, oversee compliance with the regulatory framework and provide any certifications as required.
+The responsible officer is usually the Compliance officer of the entity and/or the Compliance Liaison. - b.
 Develop written procedures and manuals to implement compliance responsibilities arising from the relevant framework and arrange for relevant staff training.